 module load gcc

-module load openmpi #SET the number of openmp threads export OMP_NUM_THREADS=24 #Run the job using mpirun mpirun -np 24 ./hello_openmp
+module load openmpi #SET the number of openmp threads export OMP_NUM_THREADS=24 #Run the job ./hello_openmp

-* Expanse will require users to enter a valid project name; users can list valid project by running the expanse-client
+* Expanse requires users to enter a valid project name; users can list valid project by running the expanse-client

 script.